thomasbellio/mydotfiles/shell/zsh/README.md

 This shell configuration is oriented around the idea of [profiles](./profiles/README.md) which load [modules](./modules/README.md).

-For instance you might have a dev profile that includes the [git module](./modules/git/README.md) and the [php module](./modules/php/README.md)
+For instance you might have a dev profile that includes the [git module](./modules/git/) and the [php module](./modules/php/)

-Details about the configuration and creationg of profiles and modules can be found [here](./profiles/README.md) and [here](./modules/README.md)
+Details about the configuration and creation of profiles and modules can be found [here](./profiles/README.md) and [here](./modules/README.md)

 ## Installation and Setup